 The Heavenly Gondola is one of the easiest ways to take in Tahoe’s scale and beauty.
 Rising above South Lake Tahoe, the gondola ride offers uninterrupted views of the lake, surrounding mountains, and alpine terrain.
 It is an experience that feels special even before you reach the top.

 This activity is perfect for mixed groups, especially when not everyone skis or snowboards.
 Families love the novelty of the ride, and couples appreciate the photo opportunities and relaxed pace.
-The gondola works year round and fits easily into most itineraries.
+The gondola works year-round and fits easily into most itineraries.
 In 2026, it remains one of the most accessible ways to experience Tahoe from above.

 Hike Mt.
 Tallac